markusritschel/oceanpack/README.md

 ## Testing

-Run `make tests` in the source directory to test the code.
+Run `just test` in the source directory to test the code.
 This will execute both the unit tests and docstring examples (using `pytest`).

-Run `make lint` to check code style consistency.
+Run `just lint` to check code style consistency.

 ## Contact & Issues